oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 (I added the last 3 😁)

-Aside: `contains` is argument flipped `occursin`, it was a thing in julia 0.6 but was removed in 1.0.
+Aside: `contains` is argument flipped `occursin`, it was a thing in julia 0.6 but was removed in 1.0 and now has been added back.
 We added it back expressly to have the curried form, and to match `startswith` and `endswith`.

 ## A ton of new and improved standard library functions: